dGs-/WAPT-Documentation/source/waptserver-install/centos/install-centos-wapt.rst

 .. _install_wapt_centos:

-Installing the WAPT Server on CentOS / RedHat
+Installing the WAPT Server on CentOS/RedHat
 +++++++++++++++++++++++++++++++++++++++++++++

 .. attention::

   The upgrade procedure is different from installation.
   For upgrade, please refer to :ref:`Upgrading the WAPT Server <upgrade-wapt>`.

 Installing the WAPT Server runs a few steps: